ohbarye/kpt-bot/README.md

 We think of good ideas anytime we live.
 To memoize them, you open your laptop and start the app or web site to record your ideas.
 If you're out and do not have a good device to do it...
 Ugh, that's tiresome.

-Slack is now our "daily use" tool and their is less barriars to prevent us to track our KPTs.
+Slack is now our "daily use" tool and their is less barriers to prevent us to track our KPTs.

 ## Develop